DataExperts/dexih.transforms/README.md

 The key features are:
 * Built in .net core, and cross-platform tested on Windows, OSX and Linux platforms.
-* Support for reading/writing to mutliple data points:
+* Provides a uniform view for a set of heterogenous data sources.
+These include:
     * Sql Databases
     * NoSql Databases - Azure Storage Tables.
     * Rest based web services.